Backlang-Org/learn/content/the-basics/control_flow_conditional.md

 ## Exercices

-Given is following expression: `x and !b`.
+Given the following expression: `x and !b`.

 1. Is this valid code?
-2. On which conditions is this code semantically incorrect?
+2. Under which conditions is this code semantically incorrect?